 - sweet potatoes

-- greens such as brussels sprouts, kale, cabbage, broccoli
+- greens such as brussel sprouts, kale, cabbage, broccoli

 - healthy fats such as wild fish, olive oil, and omega-3